-Well, I have found some really easy, practical, and helpful tricks for board game storage that should help keep your games in tack, and easy to keep together.
-I mean, if my kiddos’ can handle some of these tricks, I think anyone can!!
+As a professional organizer and mom, I have found some really easy, practical, and helpful tricks for board game storage that should help keep your games in tact and ready to play.
+And if my kiddos can handle some of these tricks, I think anyone can!

 10 Practical Tricks For Board Game Storage

-When it comes to games with lots of pieces, try storing all the parts in a baggie.
+When it comes to games with lots of pieces (which is pretty much every game), store all the parts in a smaller baggie for inside of the box.
 Then add Velcro to both the lid of the box and the baggie.
 Now your parts will stay put, without sliding all over the box!

-Games for kiddos can take a real hit, so I always like to reinforce the edges with tons of Duct Tape.
+Games for kids can take a real hit, so I reinforce the edges with tons of Duct Tape.
 I make sure those corners are covered before the kids can attack it!

 Wrap your board games with cheap headbands.
 This will hold the boxes together so you can store them standing up without losing all the parts!

-Game calls for dice but the kids throw them everywhere?
-Grab some small, clear Tupperware and toss the dice inside.
-Shake the Tupperware and set the lid-side down.
-It’s like you rolled the dice without throwing them everywhere!
+When you play a dice game with your kids, chances are the kids throw them everywhere (on purpose and on accident).
+This tip keeps control of the dice.
+Grab some small, clear Tupperware pieces and put the dice inside.
+When it’s your turn, shake the Tupperware and set the lid-side down to see your roll.
+It’s rolling the dice without throwing them everywhere!

-These holders were a huge hit with the kiddos’ in my classroom when I taught!
+These holders were a huge hit with the kids in my classroom when I taught!

 Smaller games can easily be stored in pencil bags.
-Put all the parts, along with directions in the bag.
-Just don’t forget to add a label so you know what game is in there!
+Put all the parts, along with directions, in the bag.
+Be sure to label the bag so you know what game is in there!

 I love portfolio boxes.
-I have used them from kids’ art supplies to board game storage.
+I use them for kids’ art supplies to board game storage and lots of other things.
 Just store the board game in the portfolio box, add a label, and you are set!

-Card game boxes can be challenging to store.
+Card game boxes are challenging to store.
 Why not store the games in a photo storage box?
 They are sturdy and fit cards perfectly!
-Just add a label to the box and you are good to go!
+As always, just add a label to the box and you are good to go!

-Sometimes the easiest way to organize your board games is using baggies!
-I love the ones with the sliders.
-I think you can fit just a little bit more.
-Plus they last a little longer.
+Sometimes the easiest way to organize your board games is using large baggies!
+I love the gallon ones with the sliders.
+I think you can fit just a little bit more and they last a little longer.
 You can either cut the board game box and store in the baggie, or add a label, similar to these!

 Now it’s your turn to get your board game storage under control!
 Try a few, or all of these practical tips and let me know how they worked for you!!